The Leeds BookML guide

 Linux Debian-based (Ubuntu, Debian, Mint, etc)

-Download the package for the future Ubuntu releases at https://launchpad.net/ubuntu/+source/latexml.
-At the time of writing, this is latexml_0.8.8-1_all.deb.
-Install ghostscript, make, latexmk, dvisvgm, preview-latex-style, texlive-extra-utils (for texfot), zip, according to your needs.sudo dpkg -i latexml_0.8.8-1_all.deb
+Download the package for the latest Ubuntu releases at https://launchpad.net/ubuntu/+source/latexml.
+Install ghostscript, make, latexmk, dvisvgm, preview-latex-style, texlive-extra-utils (for texfot), zip, according to your needs.

 Linux RPM-based (Red Hat, CentOS, AlmaLinux, etc)

-Run the following each time you open a new terminal:module load latexml
+Run the following each time you open a new terminal:

 module use /apps/linsw1/modulefiles/7/